Infant Development Stages: From Birth To 6 Months

 Infant milestones are classified into five categories:

 Gross Motor Skills: These are skills that involve the body's large muscles, including the trunk, neck, arms, and legs.
-Some of them include sitting, standing, walking, and controlling the head.
+Some include sitting, standing, walking, and controlling the head.

 Fine Motor Skills: These skills involve delicate movements of the fingers and hands.
 They include picking up objects, writing, and painting.